-Where plans or programmes fall below or outside of the specified thresholds, as is the case for a proposed variation to a development plan, 'screening' is required to determine whether the making and implementation of a particular plan or programme will, or will not, lead to significant environmental consequences for the area of the plan or programme.
+Where plans or programmes fall below or outside of the specified thresholds, as is the case for a variation to a development plan, 'screening' is required to determine whether the making and implementation of a particular plan or programme will, or will not, lead to significant environmental consequences for the area of the plan or programme.

-Screening for the purposes of Strategic Environmental Assessment is defined as "[t]he determination of whether implementation of a P/P [Plan or Programme] would be likely to have significant environmental effects on the environment.
+Screening for the purposes of SEA is defined as "[t]he determination of whether implementation of a P/P [Plan or Programme] would be likely to have significant environmental effects on the environment.
 The process of deciding whether a P/P [Plan or Programme] requires SEA."
-(SEA Park, EPA 2018).4
+(SEA Pack, EPA 2018).